Insight • Search & content

 Volume without value

-What makes human-created content different
+What human-created content does differently

 Lived experience